USS Moctobi

 USS Moctobi (ATF-105) was an Abnaki-class of fleet ocean tug.
 She served in World War II, Vietnam, and Korea, the last two of which she received battle stars.
 She was scrapped in 2012.

 Construction history

 Moctobi was laid down as AT‑105 by Charleston Shipbuilding & Drydock Co. at Charleston, South Carolina on 7 October 1943.
 She was launched on 25 March 1944 with Mrs. Wade C. Harrison as her sponsor.
+The tug was named for a small Native American tribe that resided in south Mississippi.
+They are mentioned by Pierre Le Moyne, Sieur d’Iberville, in 1699, as living on Pascagoula river, near the Gulf coast, and was associated with the Biloxi tribes.
+The Moctobi tribe has since been lost to Native American memory and tradition, and is thought to have been assimilated into the Choctaw tribe due to war, pestilence, or other calamity.

 The tug was reclassified ATF‑105 on 15 May 1944 and commissioned into the United States Navy at Charleston on 25 July 1944.

 Service history

 World War II

 Following shakedown, Moctobi was assigned to duty in the Pacific with Service Force, United States Pacific Fleet.
 Departing Norfolk, Virginia on 1 September 1944, she stopped at New Orleans where she took in tow a section of the large floating dock USS ABSD-3 for the Marshall Islands on 8 September.
 She reached Eniwetok via Majuro on 21 November and then delivered another ABSD section, from Pearl Harbor, at Eniwetok on 29 December.
 She departed 2 January 1945 for Guam, dropping off ABD‑16 there on 9 January, then moving on to the important advance base at Ulithi.

 Assigned to Service Squadron 10, Moctobi operated out of Ulithi until the end of the war in the Pacific.
 There she carried out the harbor duties necessary to prepare ships of the task forces for their strikes against the enemy.
 During the Battle of Iwo Jima she served on a standby basis with the Support Force and at the conclusion of the campaign towed USS Marl (IX-160) from Saipan to Ulithi.

 On 30 March 1945 Moctobi sailed with units of the fast tanker fleet and joined the Logistic Support Group off Okinawa.
 During the next 47 days she provided at-sea support for ships of the 5th Fleet, thence returned to Ulithi on 12 May.
 After completing a round trip to Leyte Gulf, she sailed on 3 July with other ATFs to support the 3rd Fleet Bombardment Force.
 She served at sea during the closing weeks of the war and arrived Yokosuka, Japan, after the cessation of hostilities.
 The tug began supporting occupation operations on 29 August and aided in the landing of initial occupation forces in the Tokyo area.
 She towed American and Japanese ships and supported demolition operations of Japanese suicide boats and submarines along the eastern coast of Honshu.